 Selling a house privately

-Lethargic property prices, political upheaval and Brexit!
-The economic outlook at first appears uncertain however there is some good news if you look carefully.
+Lethargic property prices, political upheaval, Brexit!
+The economic outlook will always appear uncertain however there is some good news if you look carefully.
 Selling a house privately is now a simple process.

-According to Rightmove London prices in 2017 will continue to fall with modest growth elsewhere.
+Rightmove said that London prices in 2017 would continue to fall with modest growth elsewhere.
 The full report is available below.
 One possible reason could be that lifestyle choices are now influenced by technology so being in a physical location is not as important as it once was.
 In a global economy we are less exposed to the whims of a particular London borough.

 Miles Shipside, Rightmove director and housing market analyst comments: “The price of property coming to market in 2016 is currently up by 3.4% compared to a year ago, so while a forecast rise of 2% in 2017 is a lessening of the pace, it would still be the seventh consecutive year of rising property prices.
 The report also states